anton-bushuiev/PPIRef/README.md

 Alternatively, the dataset may be reconstructed from scratch with the following steps: (i) downloading and unpacking PDB (`scripts/download_pdb.sh` and `scripts/unpack_pdb.sh`), (ii) extracting dimer PPIs from all PDB files (`scripts/ppi_extractor.py`) and (iii) filtering and clustering PPIs (see the corresponding section below).

-After downloading or reconstructing the dataset, one can use the predefined subsets and splits.
-The subsets are located in `ppiref/data/splits`, and can be read with the `ppiref.split.read_split` function (see the corresponding section below).
+After downloading or reconstructing the dataset, you will obtain all the dimeric interactions in PDB that have at least one contact between heavy atoms within the threshold distance (6 Angstrom for ppi_6A).
+Then, one can use the predefined splits and other subsets, located in `ppiref/data/splits`.
+They can be read with the `ppiref.split.read_split` function (see the corresponding section below).
 The splits are stored in JSON files and contain the PPI IDs (e.g., `1bui_A_C` for the interaction between chains `A` and `C` in the `1bui` PDB entry) for each subset (e.g., `train`, `test`, `val`).
+Some examples are:
+- `ppiref_6A_filtered.json` - all 6A interfaces that satisfy the filtering criteria for proper PPIs (a.k.a PPIRef300K, see Appendix A in the [paper](https://arxiv.org/abs/2310.18515) for details).
+- `ppiref_6A_filtered_clustered_04.json` - a non-redundant subset of PPIs that are deduplicated at 0.04 threshold of iDist (a.k.a PPIRef50K).

-Additionally, this package provides methods to analyze, compare and deduplicate PPIs, as well as to search for similar PPIs in PDB.
+Further, this package provides methods to analyze, compare and deduplicate PPIs, as well as to search for similar PPIs in PDB.
 Please see the examples below.

 # PPIRef package